gca-research-group/tee-compartimentalisation-study-case/README.md

 # A Use-case for Integrating Digital Services with Data Protection at Run Time

-**Abstract:** The integration of digital services often involves sensitive data which is traditionally executed in untrusted execution environments that expose it to exfiltration risks, putting security and privacy under threat.
-This is unacceptable in applications that perform critical computations over such data.
-To address this issue, we present iDevS, an API designed for the development and execution of integration processes within Trusted Execution Environments.
-We use smart cities as a context where such APIs are missing, e.g. to process medical data.
-A salient feature of iDevS~API is that it is independent of underlying technologies.
-It ensures data protection at execution-time and supports attestation of the execution environment.
+**Abstract:** The integration of digital services is currently implemented by integration processes owned by third parties and executed in conventional computer with no mechanisms for preventing data exfiltration at execution time.
+This is unacceptable when the integration processes retrieve highly sensitive data from digital services.
+To address this issue, we have designed iDevS, an API for the development of integration processes to be executed  within Trusted Execution Environments.
+We use smart cities as a context where such APIs are missing, e.g. to process medical data. iDevS API is agnostic to the underlying technologies, ensures data protection at execution-time and supports attestation of the execution environment.
 We discuss a case study to demonstrate its use.

 ---